Unions to Appeal California Court Decision Against Teacher Tenure

 The state’s education code isn’t workable if these statutes are just crossed off, Dunn said, so it’s up to California’s lawmakers to make revisions.
 The court decision serves as a forceful, authoritative message to lawmakers to do that.

-John Deasy, superintendent of Los Angeles Unified School District, said he hopes lawmakers will act before the legislative session ends.
+John Deasy, superintendent of Los Angeles Unified School District, said he hopes lawmakers will act soon.

 “There’s no reason in my mind why our legislative and elected leaders shouldn’t be sitting down this afternoon to begin correcting the laws,” he said.
 “I see no barrier whatsoever for immediacy.”